raphlcx/dotfiles/README.md

 On a fresh macOS install, perform these changes in System Preferences:

   - Trackpad: Set tap to click.
+  - Trackpad: Set click to "light".
+  - Trackpad: Set tracking speed until there are only 4 vertical bars visible to the right.
   - Trackpad: Disable smart zoom.
   - Keyboard: Set key repeat to fastest and repeat delay to shortest.
   - Keyboard: Under modifier keys, set Caps Lock as Escape key.